ulascanzorer/DarkSouls1WeaponGenerator/README.md

 # DarkSoulsWeaponGenerator
-A GAN model trying to create new Dark Souls weapons (currently using Dark Souls 1 and Dark Souls 2 weapons as input).
+A DCGAN model trying to create new Dark Souls weapons (currently using Dark Souls 1 and Dark Souls 2 weapons as input).

 Idea inspired by:
 https://www.reddit.com/r/darksouls3/comments/6pxu7a/i_trained_a_neural_network_to_hallucinate_ds3/ by user normally_i_lurk